josbouten/Sculpt-O-Sound/README.md

 Aknowledgements
 ===============
-I am deeply indebted to Jerry Sievert and Netboy3 for their help in porting the v0.6 version of Vocode-O-Matic to the v1.x standard.
+I am deeply indebted to Jerry Sievert and Netboy3 for their help in porting the for Rack v0.6 version of Vocode-O-Matic to the for v1.x standard.
 Thanks a lot!

 Example
 =======